TheMat556/openleadr-playground/README.md

 This repository allows you to create hierarchical containers, where each node has 2 children (done for simplicity), this is only for testing purposes and to demonstrate the capabilities of the implementation.
-Note: The installation steps has to be followed before running the docker compose file.
+Note: The installation steps have to be followed before running the docker compose file.
 1. **Create the docker compose file:**

     ```bash